Laciface/foodMe/README.md

 ## About

-This project was bootstrapped with react.
+This project was written in PHP.
+We had 2 one week long sprints, first we developed the frontend with React, then on the second sprint we build up the backend with Laravel.

 ### Start frontend

 1. git clone https://github.com/Laciface/foodMe.git